PCPATCH: software for the topological construction of multigrid relaxation methods: Computational abstractions

 For the solution of the subproblems on each patch, we use a PETSc \texttt{\href{https://www.mcs.anl.gov/petsc/petsc-current/docs/manualpages/KSP/KSP.html}{\underline{KSP}}} (for linear problems) and \texttt{\href{https://www.mcs.anl.gov/petsc/petsc-current/docs/manualpages/SNES/SNES.html}{\underline{SNES}}} (for nonlinear problems).
 This enables full flexibility in configuring the patch solves, for example the use of inexact inverses using iterative methods.
 For the common case where the patch is small and an exact inverse is desired, we implement a small amount of special-case code to explicitly form the inverse on each patch in setup and then solve the subproblems by matrix-vector multiplication.
 This offers substantial speedups for many problems.

 The numberings required on each patch depend on the solution algorithm employed.
 In all cases, we build a numbering for the degrees of freedom that are updated with each patch solve.
 This excludes all degrees of freedom on the boundary of the completed patch.
 In the multiplicative case, an additional numbering is necessary to describe the degrees of freedom in the global residual that are updated with each patch solve.
 This includes degrees of freedom on the boundary of the completed patch that are not fixed by global Dirichlet conditions.
 Finally, in the nonlinear case, we also require a numbering for the state vector on the patch.
 This includes all degrees of freedom in the completed patch, including those subject to global Dirichlet conditions.
+The degrees of freedom involved in each case are illustrated in \cref{fig:patch-numbering}.
 Only those numberings necessary for the solution algorithm employed are constructed.
 In the PETSc \texttt{\href{https://www.mcs.anl.gov/petsc/petsc-current/docs/manualpages/DM/PetscDS.html}{\underline{DS}}} implementation, a \texttt{\href{https://www.mcs.anl.gov/petsc/petsc-current/docs/manualpages/PetscSection/PetscSection.html}{\underline{Section}}} numbering object is created for each patch in the same way that a \texttt{Section} is used for the global function \citep[\S 10.2]{petsc-user-ref}.

+PETSc as a whole, and \dmplex in particular, are well-suited to parallel computations.
+The topological mesh is domain-decomposed across participating parallel processes.
+With a good decomposition of the mesh, parallel load balance is obtained and the data structures have been used with excellent scalability at $\mathcal{O}(10000\text{--}100000)$ processes \citep{Hapla2020dmplexio,Parsani2021}.
+With this domain-decomposition to hand, assembly of residuals and Jacobians is naturally parallel across processes.

-In parallel \pcpatch offers either additive or multiplicative relaxation within a subdomain, and additive updates between subdomains.
-This choice is made because the synchronisation costs of globally multiplicative updates are large, and we prioritise its use as a relaxation method, rather than a solver.
+Globally multiplicative updates require frequent synchronisation between the parallel subdomains to communicate updated residuals.
+As a consequence, in parallel \pcpatch offers either additive or multiplicative relaxation within a subdomain, but only additive updates between subdomains.
+If multiplicative updates within a subdomain are chosen, as the number of processes is increased the convergence will approach that of the additive mode.
+This has the consequence that additive local updates should be performed if convergence rates independent of the parallel decomposition are desired.